sait-wbdv/assessments/cpnt201/assignment-2/README.md

     - GH repo;
     - GH Pages site
   - Attributions for any code or assets that are not your own.
+- The above directory structure and naming conventions should be followed.
+- All code must validate and be properly indented, organized and commented.

+---

+## Marking Rubric
+This assignment will be marked out of 25 points for the following, based on the requirements above:
+1. Processed Images: 5 points for each image set (**15 points** total), focusing on:
+    - 2 points: file size (and whether or not they are high-frequency);
+    - 2 points: image size and aspect ratio;
+    - 1 point: visual distinctiveness across image sizes.
+2. HTML/CSS Implementation: **5 points**:
+    - 3 points: images change at the proper breakpoints;
+    - 2 points: `width`, `height`, and `loading` attributes are properly implemented.
+3. Documentation and code quality: **5 points**.

+---

 ## Submission Requirements
 - Push this assignment to a repo named `cpnt201-a2`.